ooc-lang/ooc-lang.org/content/docs/sdk/os/pipe.md

 The writer writes into the write file descriptor and the reader reads into the read file descriptor.

+### Reading

 A read call may either:

   * successfully read, if there's data in the pipe
   * block to wait for some more data (in blocking mode)
   * return immediately with no data (in non-blocking mode)

+In non-blocking mode, one has to be careful to distinguish between the 'no data' condition and the 'end of pipe' condition.
+OS pipes don't have a proper 'eof' marker, but reading from a closed pipe will mark the Pipe class as eof anyway, accessible with `Pipe eof?()`.

+The `os/Pipe` package contains a `PipeReader` class, which extends the `io/Reader` class, for convenience.

+### Writing

 A write call may either:

   * return immediately if there's room in the pipe
-  * block to wait for some data to be read, making room to write something
+  * block to wait for some data to be read, making room to write something (in blocking mode)
+  * return immediately, having written as much as it can (in non-blocking mode)

+The `os/Pipe` package contains a `PipeWriter` class, which extends the `io/Writer` class, for convenience.

+### Buffering considerations

+Note that a pipe's user has to do its own buffering when writing: in blocking mode, writing something too large will hang forever, and in non-blocking mode, only the part that fits will be written, leaving the rest unwritten.

+As a result, using a `PipeReader` or a `PipeReader` in non-blocking mode is unreliable.
+Instead, using blocking mode inside a thread is preferrable.

 ## Basic usage